A Policy Optimization Method Towards Optimal-time Stability: Details of Experiments

 \subsubsection{Generalization}

-We verify that \textbf{ALAC} achieves excellent generalization with the feedback of errors.
-In particular, the gap between each other enlarges with the increasing biases.
-Furthermore, we observe that the errors bring a negative impact on the performance of \textbf{SAC-cost}.
-The reason can be that \textbf{SAC-cost} does not capture the error information without the guidance of a Lyapunov function.
-Note that the number of environment steps in \textbf{Halfcheetah-cost} is 5e5 in this section.
+We verify that \textbf{ALAC} achieves excellent generalization with the feedback of the error.
+First, we introduce a new variable in the state, which represents the error between the desired goal and the achieved goal.
+To be specific, the desired goal can be the desired velocity or position of the agent, and the achieved goal is the current velocity or position of the agent.
+During training, we use a fixed value for the desired goal, while in evaluation, we add $\pm 20\%$ bias to the desired goal.
+The results show that \textbf{ALAC} generalizes well to previously unseen desired goals, as depicted in Figure \ref{figure:app_robust}.
+Furthermore, we observe that errors have a negative impact on the performance of \textbf{SAC-cost}.
+The reason could be that \textbf{SAC-cost} does not capture the error information without the guidance of a Lyapunov function.
+Notably, the number of environment steps in \textbf{Halfcheetah-cost} is 5e5 in this section.